LONDON, Jan. 28, 2015 /PRNewswire/ -- Overview:

 While initial investments appear promising there still remain a number of key issues that need to be addressed such as frequency spectrum allocation, funding for private LTE network deployments, QoS prioritization of users in commercial networks, and interoperability with legacy Land Mobile Radio (LMR) systems such as APCO 25 and TETRA.

 This report provides an in-depth of the global Public Safety LTE industry to address the aforementioned issues, in addition to providing a detail assessment of the technology, market size, and key trends within the Public Safety LTE industry.
-All purchases of this report includes time with an expert analyst who will help you link key findings in the report to the business issues you're addressing.
+All purchases of Mind Commerce reports includes time with an expert analyst who will help you link key findings in the report to the business issues you're addressing.
 This needs to be used within three months of purchasing the report.

 The report covers the following topics: